-Feats Point-Blank Shot, Rapid Reload (Light), Coordinated Shot, Rapid Shot, Scarred Legion, Precise Shot, Clustered Shots, Enfilading Fire, Deadly Aim, Target of Opportunity, Armor Proficiency, Medium, Armor Proficiency, Light, Shield Proficiency
+Feats: Point-Blank Shot, Rapid Reload (Light), Coordinated Shot, Rapid Shot, Scarred Legion, Precise Shot, Clustered Shots, Enfilading Fire, Deadly Aim, Target of Opportunity, Armor Proficiency, Medium, Armor Proficiency, Light, Shield Proficiency

 Languages Dwarven, Common, Orc, Undercommon

-Gear Living Steel Breastplate +1, Armored coat, +1 Crossbow – light, Masterwork Waraxe – dwarven, Bolts – crossbow (50), Efficient Quiver, Adventurers Greatcoat, Hat of Many Uses, Boots of Dwarvenkind
+Gear +2 Endless Ammunition Crossbow – light, Masterwork Waraxe – dwarven, Bolts – crossbow (68), Efficient Quiver, Ioun Stone; dusty rose prism

 Urin was raised in a mountain stronghold like many a dwarf of his kind.
 He led a rather uneventful beginning of his life.
 As adventurous dwarves tend to do when they hit their adolescent filled 20’s he fell in with a wrong kind of crowd.
 He began running with a crew out of Orachalium known as the Shalestone Sappers.
 Things started small and mostly mischievous but Urin quickly realized the nature of the group.
 They were nothing but thieving murderous thugs that indoctrinated young dwarves eager to find treasure in ruins and once they proved their value they would force them to do jobs with them to clear an ever amorphous debt.
 Once Urin caught the gist of the group he did like all before him who disagreed with their methods and ways.
 Unfortunately this group was good at bolstering ranks and knew true drive from members was best derived by the ever faithful ways of hostage taking.